philusdevs/Cheet-Sheet-for-MySQL/README.md

 # Additional Exericise

-Here's a model of what you now have loaded in the `world` database.
+Here's a model of what you now have loaded in the your database.
 <img src="http://i.imgur.com/BirbWW5.png" />

+Answer by showing the query:

 * Using `count`, get the number of cities in the USA
 * Find out what the population and average life expectancy for people in Argentina (ARG) is